-FW 25: Pasture access
+FW 29: Pasture access

-- a.
-Buffaloes must have continuous access to pasture by the time they are weaned. - b.
+a.
+Buffaloes must have continuous access to pasture by the time they are weaned.

+- b.
 Introduction to forage is crucial for establishing the correct ruminal pH to facilitate rumen development in young calves.
-Therefore, calves require access to forage prior to weaning and by 30 days old at the latest (see FW 16) to be ready to transition to the grass-fed diet. - c.
+Therefore, calves require access to forage prior to weaning and by 30 days old at the latest in accordance with FW 17, in order to be ready to transition to the grass-fed diet. - c.
 Animals must only be removed from pasture due to risk of animal health or safety, or if there is damage to pasture due to wet or drought conditions.
 Lack of access to pasture must be documented with reasons specified.

-FW 26: Mixed herds
+FW 30: Mixed herds

-Grass-fed buffaloes intended for meat production may be managed on the same farm as nongrass-fed animals, as long as there is an identification system in place to prevent commingling and ensure traceability of buffaloes and any food coming from them.
+Grass-fed buffaloes intended for meat or dairy production may be managed on the same farm as non-grass-fed animals, except for non-grass-fed lactating animals, as long as there is an identification system in place to prevent commingling and ensure traceability of buffaloes and any food coming from them.